Fannie Mae's Departure Residence Guidelines

 - Sell the current residence and pay off the outstanding mortgage

-- Convert the property to a second home, assuming they can qualify for both the existing and new mortgage payments, or
+- Convert the property to a second home, assuming they can qualify for both the existing and new mortgage payments

 - Convert the property to an investment property and provide documentation that they will rent the property and use the income to offset the mortgage payment

-In July 2008, both Fannie and Freddie significantly tightened underwriting guidelines regarding departure residences.
-In July 2013 they finally loosened them.
+In July 2008, both Fannie and Freddie significantly tightened underwriting guidelines regarding departure residences due to the financial crisis.
+In June 2015, they finally loosened these restrictions.

-The sometimes overbearing “departure residence” guidelines were imposed during the height of the financial crisis and intended to be temporary in nature despite lingering for more than 6 years.
+The sometimes overbearing “departure residence” guidelines were imposed during the height of the financial crisis and intended to be temporary in nature despite lingering for more than six years.

-The purpose of this policy has been to ensure that borrowers have adequate capacity and financial reserves to successfully manage multiple properties.
+The purpose of this policy had been to ensure that borrowers have adequate capacity and financial reserves to manage multiple properties successfully.

-In July 2008 Fannie Mae laid down these underwriting guidelines regarding additional properties owned:
+In July 2008, Fannie Mae laid down these underwriting guidelines regarding homeowners buying additional properties:

 - They will need to verify 30% equity in their current home.
-(This mitigates concerns that they may be considering a "strategic default" on the old home.
-An AVM (Automated Valuation Module) or appraisal will be needed to prove their equity position.
+This mitigates concerns that they may be considering a "strategic default" on the old home.
+An Automated Valuation Module (AVM) or appraisal will be needed to prove their equity position.

 - Rental income must be documented with a fully executed lease agreement.
 The lease may be month-to-month.